-Bad Boy, Inc. will, at its option, repair or replace, without charge, any part covered by the warranty which is found to be defective in material and/or workmanship for two (2) years or (200) hours after the date of sale to the original retail purchaser unless the product is used for commercial, industrial, or rental purposes, in which case the Bad Boy MZ mower will carry no warranty, whatsoever.
+Bad Boy, Inc. will, at its option, repair or replace, without charge, any part covered by the warranty which is found to be defective in material and/or workmanship for two (2) years or (400) hours after the date of sale to the original retail purchaser unless the product is used for rental purposes, in which case there is no warranty.